freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-51.md

 ## Description
 <section id='description'>

-Add a final checkbox after the previous one.
+Add a final checkbox after the previous one with an `id` attribute value of `energetic`.
 The `name` and attribute should be the same as the last checkbox.

 Also add a `label` element to the right of the new checkbox with text `Energetic`.
 Make sure to associate the `label` element with the new checkbox.